taddison/tjaddison.com/_posts/2018/2018-09-23-Saving-and-reporting-on-Pester-Infrastructure-test-results-in-Log-Analytics.md

 Export-LogAnalytics $pesterResults @exportLogAnalyticsArguments
 ```

+The above example extracts the data from the Pester test results and no more (missing are things like `BatchId`, `Target`, etc.).
+Note that the above code is perfectly valid and can be used to quickly get started logging results.

 ### A more complex example

-The above example extracts the data from the Pester test results and no more (missing are things like BatchId, TargetComputer, etc.).
-The above code is perfectly valid and can be used to quickly get started logging results.

-A more complex example is shown below - this is taken from [SQLChecks] which iterates over configuration files and performs one call to `Invoke-Pester` (wrapped by `Invoke-SQLChecks`) per file being tested - in this case each file represents an instance of SQL Server.
+A more complete example is shown below - this is taken from [SQLChecks] which iterates over configuration files and performs one call to `Invoke-Pester` (wrapped by `Invoke-SQLChecks`) per file being tested - in this case each file represents an instance of SQL Server.

 ```powershell
 $batchId = [System.Guid]::NewGuid()